So you have some groundbreaking ideas and you’re ready to join an enthusiastic and congenial group of folks who think like you do. Perfect! Read on–

 How do I join?

 - Come out to some of our open events, such as our Tuesday Open Nights.
+Introduce yourself to Kwartzlab members; tell them you are interested in applying for membership.

 - You’ll be contacted by the Secretary via e-mail, advising you of the date the Board will be voting on your application, and inviting you to attend that Board Meeting.